 - Legal issues, such as eviction

 Diagnosis of Hoarding Disorder:

-- Patients have continuous difficulty in discarding or throwing away the possessions, irrespective of their actual value.
+- Continuous difficulty in discarding or throwing away the possessions, irrespective of their actual value.

-- The difficulty in discarding the stuff is due to the assumed need to save the stuff and to the stress related to discarding them.
+- Difficulty in discarding the stuff is due to the assumed need to save the stuff and to the stress related to discarding them.

 - The accumulated possessions obstruct and mess with active living areas (i.e. not basements or storage areas) and significantly compromise the proper use of these areas.

 - Hoarding causes a significant disturbance or damages one social, occupational, or other areas of life.

 Treatment for hoarding disorder involves both pharmacological and psychological interventions

 There are currently no medications approved by the FDA (Food and Drug Administration) for the treatment of Hoarding Disorder.
 Usually, medicines are used to treat other symptoms such as depression and anxiety that often occur along with this Disorder.
 The medicines used most commonly are a type of anti-depressant known as SSRIs (selective serotonin reuptake inhibitors).
 Research continues on the most effective ways to use medicines for the treatment of hoarding disorder.